libreForms/spec/spec.md

 #### Field Configs

-This component defines granular behavior for a given form field.For example, on web-based implementations, this will provide details on whether only users with a certain role assignment are able to see a form field, whether the visibility or available options should depend on the values of another form field, whether to visually group this field with other fields, and whether this form field should be used to trigger some other behavior in the underlying implementation.
+This component defines granular behavior for a given form field.
+For example, on web-based implementations, this could provide details on which user groups are able to see a form field, whether the visibility or available options should depend on the values of another form field, whether to visually group this field with other fields, and whether this form field should be used to trigger some other behavior in the underlying implementation.

 ### Form Configs

-These components correspond to the metadata used to define behind-the-scenes form behavior.
-For example, they might be used to define how form data can be visualized, what user groups or roles are able to submit forms or view others' submitted forms, and whether to route form submissions through an approval process.
+These components define form behavior at the client and application level, but are not generally made visible to users.
+For example, they might be used to define how form data can be visualized, what user groups or roles are able to submit forms or view others' submitted forms, or whether to route form submissions through an approval process.

 ### Reserved characters

 As discussed above, this approach relies heavily upon the judicious use of reserved characters to denote aspects of the form that should not be made visible to end users but rather parsed in some other way.
 Typically, a leading underscore is used but can be replaced by implementers with a character better suited to their needs.
 This reserved character should be employed in form configs and field configs but never employed in form names or field names.

 This approach allows implementers to build a few assumption into how they manage their forms.
 First, knowing that form field data will never contain the reserved character in the leading position allows the datastore to use that character for its own metadata, which may significantly overlap with or differ from the form and field configs.